koush/scrypted/plugins/tuya/README.md

 Once you have retreived both the `Access Id` and `Access Key` from the project, you can get the `User Id` by going to Tuya Cloud IoT -> Select the Project -> Devices -> Link Tuya App Account -> and then get the UID.

+## TODOs
+- Fix 2-way talk for supported platforms (Can only work with WebRTC since we only get one stream with RTSPS)
+- Add support for camera doorbells (Just need to implement doorbell notification)

 ## npm commands
 - npm run scrypted-webpack
 - npm run scrypted-deploy